horseshoe/horseshoe/README.md

 Lists, maps, and sets can be added and subtracted to form new lists, maps, and sets (`[1, 2] + {2, 3, 4} - [3]`).
 They can be sliced by range (`list[1:2]`) or by another list, map, or set (`map[{1, 3, 'Apple'}]`) using the [lookup operator](#supported-operators).

 #### Integer Literals
 Integer literals are sequences of digits or `0x` followed by hexadecimal digits.
 The value can be prefixed with `-` or `+` to indicate sign and is parsed as a 32-bit signed integer.
 If the value does not fit into a 32-bit signed integer, or the literal is suffixed with `L` or `l`, then the value is parsed as a 64-bit signed integer.
-Octal and binary integer literals as well as underscores within integer literals are not supported.
+Underscores or single quotes may be used as digit separators after the first digit.
+Octal and binary integer literals are not supported.

 #### Double Literals
 Double literals are sequences of digits, hexadecimal digits, `.`, exponents, and binary exponents as specified in float and double literals of C, C++, and Java.
 The value can be prefixed with `-` or `+` to indicate sign.
 Differences from the languages specifications include the following:
 1. Literals containing a `.` must have digits (or hexadecimal digits) immediately preceding the `.` and digits (or hexadecimal digits) or an exponent (or binary exponent) immediately following the `.` (to reduce syntax ambiguity).
 2. Literals can optionally end in `d`, `D`, `f`, or `F`, which affects the precision of the resulting value.

 Additionally, the literals `-Infinity` and `+Infinity` are supported.
-Long double literals as well as underscores within double literals are not supported.
+Underscores or single quotes may be used as digit separators after the first digit.
+Long double literals are not supported.

 #### String Literals
 String literals are sequences of characters wrapped in either single quotes or double quotes.
 When wrapped in single quotes the only escape sequence is `''` (double single quote) to escape a single quote.
 All other characters in the literal are the exact characters given.
 The following escape sequences are substituted for string literals wrapped in double quotes: